shalivan/shalivan.github.io/_posts/DTA/08-01-01-Material.md

 The specular part of Disney “principled” BRDF is a GGX BRDF.
 It use a roughness parameter.
 Nm is crucial!
 more direct reflection and depends heavily on the viewing angle relative to the light source and the surface normal.
+- reflection on angle is more sharp and visible

 | Mat |  UE |
 | ---- | ---- |